capogreco/lcld.xyz/posts/240325_little_machines.md

 >
 > What do you do with all I tell you?  **You record it on a little machine, and afterward, you give parties which you hand out invitations to - that's a Lacan tape for you.**[^2]

-[^2]: Lacan, Jacques, The Other Side of Psychoanalysis: The Seminar of Jacques Lacan, Book XVII, trans. by Russell Grigg, 1st edition (W. W. Norton & Company, Inc., 2007) *p 149*
+[^2]: Lacan, Jacques, *The Other Side of Psychoanalysis: The Seminar of Jacques Lacan, Book XVII*, trans. by Russell Grigg, 1st edition (W. W. Norton & Company, Inc., 2007) p 149

 <canvas id="book_cnv"></canvas>